openaustralia/theyvoteforyou/app/views/help/style_guide.md

 * short sentences
 * subheaded sections
 * plain english.
-This helps people find what they need quickly and absorb it effortlessly.
+This helps people find what they need quickly and absorb it effortlessly

 ## Know how people read
 Knowing how people read means you'll write in a way they can understand easily and quickly.